-Shark Bay is the traditional country of three Aboriginal language groups: the Malgana, Nhanda and Yingkarta.
+The national park is the traditional country of the Malgana people.

 Malgana language speakers have occupied the central part of Shark Bay, including the Peron Peninsula, for about 25,000 years.
 Wulyibidi is the Malgana name for Peron Peninsula and Gutharraguda, meaning 'two bays', is the name for Shark Bay.